Big fish on the East Ranga

-Charlie White has just returned from his annual trip to Iceland and has yet again been reminded what a fantastic country it is...
+I have just returned from my annual trip to Iceland and yet again have been reminded as to what a stunning country it is.

 One of the main reasons of fishing the East Ranga is to catch serious numbers of fish and we did that again this year but there was one key difference.
-The average size of the fish was much, much bigger than we could have reasonably expected.
-We landed 5 fish over 10kgs (22lbs) and a huge amount between 6-8kgs – fresh off the tide, these fish fought incredibly hard and we lost as many as we landed.
+The average size of the fish was much, much bigger than normal.
+We landed 3 fish over 10kgs (22lbs) and a huge amount between 6-8kgs – fresh off the tide, these fish fought incredibly hard and we lost as many as we landed.